giongto35/cloud-game/README.md

 2. Cross-platform compatibility: The game is run on web browser, the most universal built-in app.
 No console, plugin, external app or devices are needed.
 Chrome with the latest version and fully WebRTC support is recommended for the game.
 3. Emulator agnostic: The game can be played directly without any extra effort to set up the gaming emulator or platform.
 4. Vertically scaled: The infrastructure is designed to be able to scale under high traffic by adding more instances.
-5. Cloud storage: Game state is storing on online storage, so you can come back to continue playing in a game.
+5. Cloud storage: Game state is storing on online storage, so you can come back and continue playing your incomplete game later.
 6. Online multiplayer: Bring online multiplayer gaming to retro games.
 (In Road map)
 7. Collaborate gameplay: Follow the idea of "Twitch Plays Pokemon", multiple players can play the same game together (In Road map)

 ## Run on local by Docker

-You try running the server yourself by running `make dev.run-docker`.
+You try running the server directly by `make dev.run-docker`.
 It will spawn a docker environment and you can access the service on `localhost:8000`.

 ## Development environment